geotools/geotools/docs/user/tutorial/quickstart/intellij.rst

 Maven downloads jars from public repositories on the internet where projects such as GeoTools publish their work.

 #.
-Open up the `pom.xml` file at the root of the project.
+Open up the :file:`pom.xml` file at the root of the project.
 You can see some of the information we entered through the wizard
    earlier.

 #.
 We're going to add three things to this file.
 First, at the top of the file after ``moduleVersion`` we want to add a